prateeks3577/treez/README.md

 ## Design Considerations <a name="paragraph6"></a>
 ###What happens under high concurrency?
+    - In this design we are reliant on sqlite3 internal handling of concurrency.
+As per documents if two process try to change the DB simultaneously SQLITE_BUSY Operational exception is thrown.
+Usually getting this is very rare as connect method waits for 5 seconds before this exception occuring.
+In current design one request will fail.
+    - To fix this we can increase the number of seconds connect waits to get connection to DB.
-    - under high concurrency there will be more number of transaction busy exceptions.
-Flask is a single thread request/response model so on development server we will not see any issue, but if we add WSGI gateway such as waitress in windows then 4 instances of flask run.
-To maintain concurrency here the DB has to come in picture and maintain integrity.
-Since all the threads will have there own cursor so the DB will fail in case some process is updating same values.
+    - To maintain concurrency here the DB has to come in picture and maintain integrity.
+Since all the threads/process will have there own cursor so the DB will fail in case some process is updating same values.
 Can be realized with opening multiple clients and running concurrent transactions.
+    - in current example timeout is increased to 10 seconds
 ###What happens if your database becomes unavailable in the middle of your
 logic?
 -in this case an exception will occur on commit and via exception handling status failure will be sent to client